madetech/handbook/guides/office/clear_desk_clear_screen.md

 - When working outside the Made Tech Office (either from home, onsite with a client, or in a public space) ensure you remain aware of your surroundings and who may be able to view your screen.

 ### Devices:
-- When not in use, turn off your device to ensure disk encryption is enabled is important
+- When not in use, turn off your device to ensure disk encryption is enabled.
 - USB drives or other mass storage devices should be secured a locked drawer when not in use.
 Personal data (as defined in the Data Protection Act 2018) must not be stored on such storage devices

 ### Other: